stewartj95/tetris/README.md

 COULD
 =====
-1. Hold tetromino
-2. Choose a level in the main menu
+1. Choose a level in the main menu
-3. Save highscores and view leaderboard
+2. Save highscores and view leaderboard